miyako/4d-unsloth-gemma-4/README.md

 ### What is a LoRA adapter?

 A **LoRA adapter** is like a lens that adjusts the model's built-in weights so that some weights become more or less reactive to each other.
-Since a base model already has good grasp of how language works and retraining is expensive, it is more efficient to invest in a domain specific adapter than to generate online content in the hopes that the next generation of LLMs might have more exposure to the information during training.
+Since a base model already has good grasp of how language works and retraining is expensive, it is more efficient to invest in a domain specific adapter than to generate online content in the hopes that the next generation of frontier models might have more exposure to the information during its initial training.

 ### Unsloth